-6 As discussed above and in Section 5.1.1 (Choice of Principal Study and Critical 7 Effect[s]), reproductive and developmental effects are considered the most sensitive and quantifiable effects reported in studies of methanol.
-Because the oral reproductive and 8 9 developmental studies employed single and comparatively high doses (i.e., oral versus inhalation), the developmental effects observed in the inhalation studies were used to derive the 10 11 RfC and, using a route-to-route extrapolation, the RfD.
-12 Clearly defined toxic endpoints at moderate exposure levels have been observed in inhalation studies of reproductive and developmental toxicity (see Section 5.1.1.2 [Selection of 13 Critical Effect[s]).
-Three endpoints from inhalation developmental toxicity studies were critically 14 evaluated for derivation of the RfC: (1) increased occurrences of ossification disturbances and 15 skeletal abnormalities (i.e., formation of cervical ribs) in CD-1 mice exposed to methanol during 16 organogenesis (Rogers et al., 1993b); (2) reduced brain weights in rats exposed to methanol from 17 early gestation through 8 weeks of postnatal life (NEDO, 1987); and (3) deficits in sensorimotor 18 19 development in the offspring of monkeys exposed to methanol throughout gestation (Burbacher et al., 2004b; 2004a; 1999b; 1999a).
-20 21 Rogers et al. (1993b) exposed CD-1 mice to air concentrations of 0; 1,000; 2,000; and 5,000 ppm methanol for 7 hours/day on GD7 to GD17.
-A benchmark dose lower confidence limit 22 (BMDL) of 43 mg/L was estimated for the internal peak blood methanol (C{max}) associated with 23 5% extra risk for the formation of cervical ribs (see Section 5.1.2.3 [BMD Approach Applied to 24 25 Cervical Rib Data in Mice] and Appendix D [RfC Derivation Options]).
-This BMDL05 was then divided by 100 to account for uncertainties associated with human variability (UF_H), the animal-26 to-human extrapolation (UF_A) and the database (UF_D), and to reduce it to a level that is within 27 the range of blood levels for which the human PBPK model was calibrated (see discussion in 28 29 Section 5.1.3.2 [Application of UFs]).
-The PBPK model was then used to convert this adjusted internal BMDL05 of 0.43 mg/L to a human equivalent candidate RfC of 20.9 mg/m3 (see Section 30 5.1.3 [RfC Derivation - Including Application of Uncertainty Factors]) and a candidate RfD of 31 1.9 mg/kg-day (see Section 5.2.2 [RfD Derivation - Including Application of Uncertainty 32 Factors]).
-33
+As discussed above and in Section 5.1.1 (Choice of Principal Study and Critical Effect[s]), reproductive and developmental effects are considered the most sensitive and quantifiable effects reported in studies of methanol.
+Because the oral reproductive and developmental studies employed single and comparatively high doses (i.e., oral versus inhalation), the developmental effects observed in the inhalation studies were used to derive the RfC and, using a route-to-route extrapolation, the RfD.

+Clearly defined toxic endpoints at moderate exposure levels have been observed in inhalation studies of reproductive and developmental toxicity (see Section 5.1.1.2 [Selection of Critical Effect[s]).
+Three endpoints from inhalation developmental toxicity studies were critically evaluated for derivation of the RfC: (1) increased occurrences of ossification disturbances and skeletal abnormalities (i.e., formation of cervical ribs) in CD-1 mice exposed to methanol during organogenesis (Rogers et al., 1993b); (2) reduced brain weights in rats exposed to methanol from early gestation through 8 weeks of postnatal life (NEDO, 1987); and (3) deficits in sensorimotor development in the offspring of monkeys exposed to methanol throughout gestation (Burbacher et al., 2004a; 2004b; 1999a; 1999b).

+Rogers et al. (1993b) exposed CD-1 mice to air concentrations of 0; 1,000; 2,000; and 5,000 ppm methanol for 7 hours/day on GD7 to GD17.
+A lower limit of a one-sided 95% confidence interval on the BMD (BMDL) of 43 mg/L was estimated for the internal peak blood methanol (C{max}) associated with 5% extra risk for the formation of cervical ribs (see Section 5.1.2.3 [BMD Approach Applied to Cervical Rib Data in Mice] and Appendix D [RfC Derivation Options]).
+This BMDL05 was then divided by 100 to account for uncertainties associated with human variability (UF_H), the animal-to-human extrapolation (UF_A) and the database (UF_D), and to reduce it to a level that is within the range of blood levels for which the human PBPK model was calibrated (see discussion in Section 5.1.3.2 [Application of UFs]).
+The PBPK model was then used to convert this adjusted internal BMDL05 of 0.43 mg/L to a human equivalent candidate RfC of 20.0 mg/m3 (see Section 5.1.3 [RfC Derivation - Including Application of Uncertainty Factors]) and a candidate RfD of 1.9 mg/kg-day (see Section 5.2.2 [RfD Derivation - Including Application of Uncertainty Factors]).